preetirajmca/Netflix_/README.md

  <h1> Netflix Clone </h1>
 Welcome to the Netflix Clone repository!
-This project aims to replicate the core functionality and user interface of Netflix using HTML, CSS, and JavaScript.
+This project aims to replicate Netflix's core functionality and user interface using HTML, CSS, and JavaScript.
 The clone includes features like browsing movies, viewing details, and a responsive design that adapts to various screen sizes.

 <h2>Features</h2>
 <b>Home Page:</b>  A main landing page showcasing featured movies and categories. <br>